Postage, dispatch & delivery

 You may have seen pillar candles in the shops with twigs, dried flowers, cinnamon sticks etc. embedded in the wax.
 So how do they get away with it?
 The simple answer is, by making the candle with a wick that is far too small to melt the wax all the way to the edge.
 This causes the candle to tunnel down.
 It's a huge waste of wax, but at least the embeds don't go anywhere near the flame.

-Dried flowers and petals are quite light and the wax is dense so they will more than likely float on the top of a container candle and cause flare ups.
+Dried flowers and petals weigh next to nothing but the wax is dense so they will more than likely float on the top of a container candle and cause flare ups.
 Selling this type of candle to the public is just a risk too far for Green Planet Candle Co.